GoodVibesTonight/GoodVibesTonight/README.md

 👋 **Hello there**...
 General Kenobi >>:)

 **Currently:**
- I'm a beginner coder with experience in C++, HTML/CSS, Bash, Typescript, Javascript, and MySQL.
+ I'm a beginning programmer with experience in C++, HTML/CSS, Bash, Typescript, Javascript, and MySQL.
      - Still learning :)

 **Bio:**
  I'm not really one for talking about myself, I love learning about cybersecurity, network administration, and IT in general.
-    If you are looking to collaborate or just to talk, you can reach me by taking the red pill or pming me :)
+    If you are looking to collaborate or just to talk send me a pm! :)